jaredrhodes/timer/README.md

 ##To Do

--Allow for return of run data instead of echoing
+*Allow for return of run data instead of echoing
--Add logging to file
+*Add logging to file
--Allow for configurable reporting: start, stop, elapsed, line numbers or any mix of these in any order..
+*Allow for configurable reporting: start, stop, elapsed, line numbers or any mix of these in any order..